tecolicom/actions-use-homebrew-tools/README.md

 When valid cached archive is not found, all packages are installed by `brew` command.
 Incremental installation is not supported.

+This actions assumes `brew` command is already installed.
+So please install it before calling if not available.

 Installed files are taken by comparing directory before and after installation.
 So it takes time to find them if many files are already installed before command execution.